Muraqaba: The Practice of Spiritual Awareness

 Tears.
 Many practitioners experience involuntary weeping during muraqaba, particularly in the early stages.
 This is understood as the heart’s response to becoming aware of the divine nearness that heedlessness had obscured.
 Tears in the Sufi tradition are considered a gift, not a weakness.

 Expansion.
 In more advanced stages, practitioners describe an expansion of awareness that transcends the ordinary sense of self.
 The boundaries of the “I” become less rigid.
 This is not the dissolution of the self but its becoming more transparent, more porous to a reality larger than itself.
+The Creator-creation distinction remains real.
 This corresponds to the higher stages of the soul, in which the ego’s grip loosens and a more fundamental awareness emerges.

 Muraqaba and Dhikr